weewx/weewx/docs/usersguide/weewx-config-file/engine.md

 #### data_services

 Augment data before processing.
-Typically this means adding fields to a LOOP packet or ARCHIVE record.
+Typically, this means adding fields to a LOOP packet or archive record.

 #### process_services